On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

-{\bf Entering base rule 2:} Among all the rows (facets) in the non-basic equality/inequality constraints, select the row (facet) $\a_p$ in $\A_N$ which has the maximal normalized deviation from the constraint, i.e.,
+{\bf The maximal normalized deviation rule:} Among all the rows (facets) in the non-basic equality/inequality constraints, select the row (facet) $\a_p$ in $\A_N$ which has the maximal normalized deviation from the constraint, i.e.,

-It is worthwhile to mention that this rule finds the facet that has the maximum distance from the current iterate among all infeasible constraints.
+It is worthwhile to mention that this rule finds the facet that has the maximum distance from the current iterate to all infeasible constraints.